LissyVR/Mapping-and-Analysis-of-the-Journeys-within-the-Odyssey-and-Aeneid.-/README.md

-# Mapping-and-Analysis-of-the-Journeys-within-the-Odyssey-and-Aeneid.-
+# Analysing the Routes of Odysseus and Aeneas across the Mediterranean to Clarify the Extent of the Odyssey’s Influence on Virgil’s Epic
-A repository containing a Digital Humanities Project for Durham University, Classical Civilisation Undergraduate Degree, Year 2; Mapping the journeys of Odysseus and Aeneid as they appear in their source material, with infleunce from relevant research.
+This repository, owned and maintained by Alicia Robins, contains the full data and outcomes for a Project for Durham University within the Digital Humanities Module in a Classical Civilisation Undergraduate Degree, Year 2.
+The title of said project is 'Analysing the Routes of Odysseus and Aeneas across the Mediterranean to Clarify the Extent of the Odyssey’s Influence on Virgil’s Epic'.
+Mapping the journeys of Odysseus and Aeneas as they appear in their source material, with influence from relevant research.
+The Repository includes all Text files, CSV files, QGIS Projects, Maps, and Annotated Maps created and used as data for the project.
+A research report is also included, discussing the findings of the analysis of the aforementioned data.
+The project analyses the connection between the journeys of Odysseus and Aeneas, noting their similarities and differences, and perhaps why they exist.
+This analysis will indicate the extent of the Odyssey's influence on the Aeneid.
+The map outcomes are important to the research of Classics, as pre-existing maps are contested; placing mythical locations on a real-world map makes Classics and epics more accessible to a modern perspective; and the connection between the Odyssey and the Aeneid reflects Rome's fascination with Greek culture on a wider level.

+The whole repository is written in English.
+Recogito, QGIS Mapping, and iArtBook were the platforms used.
+This repository is covered by a CC BY-NC 4.0 License, an Attribution-NonCommercial 4.0 International Creative Commons License.